GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/train/README.md

 - **subject**: name of the subject performing the activity.
 Each subject name must be unique and cannot be a substring of another subject name.
 Lookt at the first point of ***Can I still use this framework if...*** section if you don't have subjects.
 - **activity**: label for the activity.
 Each activity label must be unique and cannot be a substring of other activity label.
 Look at the second point of ***Can I still use this framework if...*** section if you don't have activities.
 - **authenticity**: identifier to specify whether the .csv proceedes from a original sample or is a result of any kind of augmentation.
 This is **very important**, as non original files will not be taken into account for validation and tests datasets.
-Look at the third point of ***Can I still use this framework if...*** section if you don't have subjects.
+Look at the third point of ***Can I still use this framework if...*** section if you don't have augmentation.

     - 0: If the .csv file comes from an original sample.
     - Not 0 if it comes from any type of augmentation.